isotopp/isotopp.github.io/content/posts/2024-07-23-mysql-upgrading-old-mysql-instances.md

 - If you must upgrade using a dump, plan this.
   - Dumps are slow because they rebuild indexes.
   - Try this out and time it, optimize it by playing with `innodb_sort_buffer_size`.

+**Note:** This article has been edited on 24-Jul-2024 to include additional input from Simon Mudd.
+Thank you, Simon!